The front doors of Holy 8 Ball, Austin, 1993

 1983 - 1998

-During college, I read stories about New York City artist living in old warehouses because they were cheap and offered a tremendous amount of space to create work.
-I was enamored by the D.I.Y. approach and began to envision myself moving in this direction.
+During college, I read stories about New York City artists living in old warehouses because they were cheap and offered a lot of space to create.
+I was drawn to the D.I.Y. approach and began to envision myself in a similar situation.

-The Holy 8 Ball was a creative studio space in East Austin founded by Bruce Dye.
-Like myself, he was starting a career as a photographer and artist.
-Bruce secured this space with the aspiration of having a large area for photo shoots and small rental offices for other artist.
-I was the last tenet to move in and I occupied two rooms, one for my office and the other was my bedroom.
+The Holy 8 Ball was a creative studio space in East Austin founded by Bruce Dye, who, like me, was starting a career as a photographer and artist.
+Bruce secured this space to have a large area for photo shoots and small rental offices for other artists.
+I was the last tenant to move in, occupying two rooms: one for my office and the other as my bedroom.

-Choosing this lifestyle elevated my passion for creativity, cultivated my entrepreneurial skills, and left me with tremendous stories of joy, survival and self-discovery.
+Choosing this lifestyle elevated my passion for creativity, cultivated my entrepreneurial skills, and left me with remarkable stories of joy, survival, and self-discovery.

 Entering the Holy 8 Ball Studios, Austin, 1993